opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20210809: PositionalAccuracy -> positional accuracy and VerticalAccuracy -> vertical accuracy in /req/sam-basic/SpatialSample/horizontalPositionalAccuracy-sem and /req/sam-basic/SpatialSample/verticalPositionalAccuracy-sem /Ilkka

-20210809: Added a comment on the strictness of the ObservationCollection sem requirement
+20210809: Added a comment on the strictness of the ObservationCollection sem requirement / Ilkka

-20210803: **Done**: Added the SampleByMaterialClass and SamplerClasification codelists as Figures 85 and 86 in Annex C
+20210803: **Done**: Added the SampleByMaterialClass and SamplerClasification codelists as Figures 85 and 86 in Annex C / Ilkka

 20210727: Fixed capitalization of "Result" -> "result" everywhere / Ilkka